Immigration Health Surcharge (IHS): The Complete Guide to UK Visa Healthcare Fees

 • Dependants of members of the UK’s armed forces

-• Applicants for a visa for the Isle of Man or the Channel Islands
+• Applicants for a visa for the Isle of Man or Channel Islands

 • British Overseas Territory citizens resident in the Falkland Islands

-• Asylum seekers, humanitarian protection applicants, and their dependants
+• Asylum seekers, humanitarian protection applicants, and dependants

 • Children in local authority care